HARTFORD, Conn. (WTNH) — On Friday, Dec. 18, Governor Ned Lamont revised guidelines to the travel advisory for Connecticut.

 Governors from the tri-state area announced a plan to try and keep the coronavirus out of their states.
 Trying to keep the positive cases down, Governor Ned Lamont joined the governors of New York and New Jersey announcing a “strict” COVID-19 travel advisory.

 People traveling to Connecticut, New York, and New Jersey from the affected states have to self-quarantine for fourteen days.
 This only applies to travelers who have been in the affected state for 24 hours or more.

-With Governor Lamont’s announcement Tuesday, 30 states along with Puerto Rico and the Virgin Islands are the list, while the territory of Guam was also added.
+With Governor Lamont’s announcement Tuesday, 38 states along with Puerto Rico and Guam, are the list.

 Here is the list: